 When you enter a fully enclosed environment with no access to the surface and no light you have officially entered a cave.
 Cave diving requires special certifications including nitrox or tri -mix, and cave diver level one or two certifications.
 Many caves, like Indian Springs Florida, require proof of dives to enter.
 Cave diving will often have guidelines that show divers how to navigate the caves.

 Similar to cave diving, mine diving is a fully enclosed environment.
 To dive inside flooded mines, you should earn a specialty certification in mine diving (Can you scuba dive without certification?).
 This is similar to wreck diving because it is a technical certification.
 Mine dives require a special set of skills because they happen in old, flooded, man-made structures.

 Do You Need Any Special Gear?

 When cave diving you need a few items of specialty gear.
 It is always a good idea to have spare lights and goggles in case of an emergency since you cannot surface right away.
 Since some cave dives are at depths greater than 100 feet, they are technical and require tri-mix or nitrox certifications and technical diver certifications.

 Many cave divers use special weight attachments that will move their weights off their belt and onto their tank.
-This helps them achieve the proper form for cave diving.
+This helps them achieve the proper form of cave diving.
 Cave diving body positioning differs from traditional diving because you must achieve a level body position.
 This helps avoid kicking up any sediment at the bottom of the cave.
 When sediment floats through the water in the cave, it can cause visibility issues for days or weeks because of the lack of flowing water.